corona-warn-app/cwa-website/blog/2020-12-28-cwa-1-10-contact-diary/index.md

 layout: blog
 ---

 The next update of the Corona-Warn-App is ready and will be available for download in  the next 48 hours.
 The most important innovation in version 1.10 of the Corona-Warn-App is a **contact journal**.
 Users can use the app to voluntarily note the people they’ve met and places they’ve visited.
 This is important information for the health department and for tracing infection chains.
-However, it is difficult to recall that information over a time period of two weeks so the Contact Journal serves as a useful memory aid.
+However, it is difficult to recall that information over a time period of two weeks so the contact journal serves as a useful memory aid.

 <!-- overview -->